-Solution 1: Go there on Thursday after 6 p.m.
+Option 1: Visit Orsay Museum on Thursday after 6 p.m.

-Solution 3: Get Musée d’Orsay – Musée Rodin Passport
+Option 3: Get Musée d’Orsay – Musée Rodin Combined Ticket

-Rodin museum is also an interesting museum of sculptures, I do recommend it for a visit!
+Rodin Museum holds an interesting collection of sculptures, so I do recommend it for a visit!

-What you can do is take a combined ticket that will allow you to visit both museums in 1 ticket.
+A great solution would be to buy a combined ticket that will allow you to visit both museums with only 1 ticket.

-Note: The ticket is only valid if you use it in the same day.
+Note: The combo ticket is only valid if you use it in the same day.

-Solution 4: Get Musée d’Orsay /Musée de l’Orangerie Passport.
+Option 4: Get Musée d’Orsay – Musée de l’Orangerie Combined Ticket

 6. Catacombs of Paris